 When is a RCF classified as default?

-    Similar to our BTL, 3 or more missed scheduled payments and the loan will be classed as defaulted (link to info on defaults).
+Similar to our BTL, 3 or more missed scheduled payments and the note will be classed as defaulted.

 Why are early repayment penalties waived for RCF?

-    As the RCF is meant to match the borrowers’ cash flows more closely, the absence of early repayment penalties should encourage repayment of the principal as and when the borrower has excess cash.
+As the RCF is meant to match the SMEs’ cash flows more closely, the absence of early repayment penalties should encourage repayment of the principal as and when the SME has excess cash.

 The rate of return for this investment normally falls within 8%-24% p.a., but the actual rate of return will depend on the individual offerings in question.
 This article provides general information on the type of investment, and you are encouraged to seek independent financial and legal advice before investing.